arrawatia/CarND-Capstone/README.md

 Once the data is collected and labelled, we need to convert the data into `TFRecord` format.
 The TensorFlow Object Detection API requires all the labeled training data to be in `TFRecord` file format.

 I started doing this but found that labelled datasets were made graciouly available by former students.
-So, I decided to use the 2 of many available datasets - one each for validation and training.
+So, I decided to use two out of many available datasets - one each for validation and training.

 - Training - [coldknight's dataset](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI#get-the-dataset)